-Option Description Secure Boot Enable Allows you to enable or disable the
+Option Description Secure Boot Enable Allows you to enable or disable the Secure Boot Feature.
+The options are:

-Option Description

-Disabled (Default)

-• Enabled

-Expert Key Management Allows you to enable or disable Custom Mode Key Management.

-• Disabled (Default)

-Table 7.
-Performance

-Option Description

-Multi Core Support This field specifies whether the processor will have one or all cores enabled.
+Disabled (Default)Enabled Enabled Allows you to enable or disable Custom Mode Key Management. • Disabled (Default) Description This field specifies whether the processor will have one or all cores enabled.
 The performance of some applications will improve with the additional cores.
 This option is enabled by default.
 Allows you to enable or disable multi-core support for the processor.
-The options are:

-All (Default)

-• 1

-• 2

-• 4

-• 5

-• 6

-• 7

-• 8

-• 9

-NOTE:

-The options displayed could be different depending on the installed processor(s).

-The options depend on the number of cores supported by the installed processor (All, 1, 2, N-1 for N-Core Processors)

-Intel SpeedStep Allows you to enable or disable the Intel SpeedStep feature.

-Default Setting: Enable Intel SpeedStep

-C States Allows you to enable or disable the additional processor sleep states.
-Default Setting: Enabled
+The options are: • All (Default) • 1 • 2 • 4 • 5 • 6 • 7 • 8 • 9 NOTE: The options displayed could be different depending on the installed processor(s).
+The options depend on the number of cores supported by the installed processor (All, 1, 2 N-1 for N-Core Processors) Allows you to enable or disable the Inte SpeedStep feature.
+Default Setting: Enable Intel SpeedStep Allows you to enable or disable the additional processor sleep states.
+Default Setting: Enabled This field limits the maximum value the processor Standard CPUID Function wi support.

-Derault Setting: Enabled

-Limit CPUID Value This field limits the maximum value the processor Standard CPUID Function will support.